ELee-Wuollet13/Hal9000/README.md

 * _Access the GitHub repository at https://github.com/ELee-Wuollet13/Hal9000_
 * _Use the Git Clone dropdown to get copy the link to the project_
-* _using console commands navigate to the desktop and enter Git clone and paste the link_
+* _Using console commands navigate to the desktop and enter Git clone and paste the link_
 * _Enter the folder from the desktop and open it in Atom_
-* _drag the index into your web browser_
+* _Drag the index into your web browser_

 _This app has been tested in Google Chrome_